 - 1. The student is responsible for finding a provider that is willing to precept them. - 2.
 Once the provider is secured, the Clinical Coordinator will review our contract to ensure that an affiliation agreement is in place with RU. - 3.
-If the student and their assigned preceptor will be working at Lewis Gale Medical Center, an affiliation agreement for that facility will also need to be signed.
+If the student and their assigned preceptor will be working at Lewis Gale Medical Center, an affiliation agreement for that facility will also need to be signed. - 4.
+The HCA contact is Wendy Baber, Lewis Gale Physicians.
+Her email address is wendy.baber@hcahealthcare.com.
+The student is responsible for contact Wendy Baber to meet any requirements prior to starting any rotation there.

-Tips for Approaching a Potential Preceptor
+Tips for approaching a potential preceptor

 - 1. If possible, visit the site in person.
 Establish introductions with office personnel (office manager), and if possible, the providers at the practice. - 2.
 Ask if providers would be interested in serving as a clinical preceptor and if they have a few minutes to discuss this possibility.
 Offer to return at their convenience. - 3.
-Student should provide background information, a one-page copy of their resume or CV and explain that they are a student from Radford University.

-- 4. Ask the provider about their practice and background. - 5.
+Student should provide background information, a one-page copy of their resume or CV and explain that they are a DNP student from Radford University. - 4.
+Ask the provider about their practice and background. - 5.
 Explain how each clinical course is 90 hours in a fifteen week semester, which amounts to approximately 6 to 8 hours a week.
 Summer semester is typically shorter (usually 11 weeks) and requires completing required hours in less time.
 In preceptorship and residency, the required hours are 180 hours per semester/270 hours for PMHNP.
 If they cannot accommodate the total of required hours inquire about a smaller amount such as 45.
 The clinical days and hours should be flexible and should be determined by the site and/or preceptor needs and hours.
 Student should be available for hours in the evening or weekend if needed to fit into the preceptor's schedule and with the approval of the course faculty. - 6.
 Student will complete the required hours at the site unless there is an issue with the site/preceptor, or the student is not seeing the needed patient population which will be determined by midterm and final clinical evaluations. - 7.
 Provide the preceptor with the letter of introduction for the course which includes the roles and responsibilities of the school, student, and preceptors. - 8.
-Follow up with the preceptor in a few days (this can be done by phone or email). - Student should never try to answer questions if unsure of the correct answer.
+Follow up with the preceptor in a few days (this can be done by phone or email). - 9.
+Student should never try to answer questions if unsure of the correct answer.
 Refer them to the FNP Coordinator, PMHNP Coordinator, NL Coordinator, or the Associate Director of Graduate Programs.

-Contacting a Potential Preceptor by Phone
+Contacting a potential preceptor by phone

 - 1. Call and ask to speak to the provider.
 This is unlikely to occur because most providers do not have time in their schedules to accept calls. - 2.
 If unable to speak with the potential preceptor, leave a message to include referral information (by name of friend/family/acquaintance).
 For example: " said you are an excellent practitioner and would be a good preceptor.
-I am a student in the at RU studying to be a FNP/ PMHNP.
+I am a student in the DNP program at RU studying to be a FNP/ PMHNP.
 Would you be interested in being a preceptor during the fall/spring/summer semester?" - 3.
 Student should offer to schedule a time to talk with the provider or to send information about the program.